La Paz Mexico with Kids: Whale Sharks, Beaches, and the Sea of Cortez

 Why La Paz Is the Easy Baja Trip You Have Not Heard About

-If you have only been to Cabo, you have not really seen Baja.
+Mira, if you have only been to Cabo, you have not really seen Baja.
 La Paz sits two hours up the peninsula on the Sea of Cortez side, and the difference is night and day.
-There are no spring break cruise ships, no rowdy beach clubs, and no time-share guys following you down the malecon.
+No spring break cruise ships.
+No rowdy beach clubs.
+No timeshare guys following you down the malecon (about that - more in a minute).
 What La Paz has is a long quiet boardwalk, half a dozen of the best beaches in Mexico, and seasonal access to whale sharks - the largest fish in the ocean - that your kids can swim alongside in calm shallow water.

-We took our kids to La Paz expecting a stopover en route to Todos Santos and ended up extending the trip twice.
+We took Matty and Sophie to La Paz expecting a stopover en route to Todos Santos and ended up extending the trip twice.
 This is the family Baja you want.

-The whale shark season runs October through April, with January and February the most reliable months for sightings.
-November through April is also the dry season, with daytime temperatures in the mid-70s to low-80s and water warm enough for snorkeling without wetsuits in March and April.
-Summer is hot - we are talking 95-plus and humid - and many tour operators close.
+Whale shark season runs October through April, with January and February the most reliable months.
+November through April is also dry season - daytime in the mid-70s to low-80s, water warm enough for snorkeling without wetsuits in March and April.
+Summer is brutal: 95+ and humid, many tour operators close.
 If your goal is whale sharks plus beaches, aim for late January through early March.
+Ay no, do not book August.

 Balandra is the headline.
-It is a wide shallow lagoon ringed by red desert mountains, with water so clear and so calm that toddlers can wade out fifty yards and still be ankle deep at low tide.
+A wide shallow lagoon ringed by red desert mountains, with water so clear and so calm that toddlers can wade out fifty yards and still be ankle deep at low tide.
 The famous mushroom rock (the original collapsed years ago and was rebuilt) is the iconic photo spot.
-Bring everything - there are no chairs to rent, no restaurants, only one shaded palapa per family group.
-Pack a pop-up beach tent because the desert sun is intense and there is no natural shade.
+Bring everything - no chairs to rent, no restaurants, only one shaded palapa per family group.
+Pack a pop-up beach tent because the desert sun is unforgiving and there is zero natural shade.

 Reservations are required and capacity is capped at 450 visitors per session.
 Book online through the SEMARNAT system at least a week ahead - longer in peak season.
 Entrance is roughly 50 pesos per person and parking is another 50.
 Plan a half-day minimum.

 Whale sharks gather in La Paz Bay every winter to feed on plankton, and the local government has tightly regulated the encounters since 2018.
 Each tour boat is allowed only a limited window with each animal, and only four swimmers can be in the water at a time.
-Kids who can swim and snorkel are welcome - life jackets are provided for everyone.
+Kids who can swim and snorkel are welcome - life jackets are provided.

-Our older two (ages eight and ten) jumped in.
-The four-year-old stayed on the boat with one parent.
-The whale sharks are slow filter-feeders that ignore people entirely, and the experience is genuinely calm.
+Matty (8 at the time) jumped in.
+Sophie (4) stayed on the boat with Brian.
+The whale sharks are slow filter-feeders that ignore people entirely.
+The experience is genuinely calm.
 Tour cost ran about 2,400 pesos per adult and 1,800 per child.
-Reputable operators include Cortez Club, Mexplore, and Tuna Tuna Tours - book directly through their websites or through your hotel concierge to avoid third-party markups.
+Reputable operators include Cortez Club, Mexplore, and Tuna Tuna Tours - book directly through their websites or your hotel concierge to avoid third-party markups.

 Bring reef-safe mineral sunscreen - chemical sunscreens are banned in the marine sanctuary and your tour will check before you board.
-A kids full-face snorkel mask made the experience approachable for our second-grader who normally panics with a regular snorkel.
+A kids full-face snorkel mask made the experience approachable for Matty, who normally panics with a regular snorkel.

 La Paz has a three-mile waterfront walk lined with sculptures, ice cream vendors, and playgrounds.
-Every evening from about 6 p.m. families come out to walk, ride bikes, and stroll.
+Every evening from about 6 pm families come out to walk, ride bikes, and stroll.
 There is a free splash pad near the Concha Beach end and a pirate-themed playground around the middle.
 The sunset over the bay is genuinely one of the best in Mexico because the desert mountains across the water turn pink.
-Bring a collapsible water bottle and refill at your hotel - the heat sneaks up on you.
+Híjole, it is the kind of evening my abuela would still be talking about.
+Bring a collapsible water bottle and refill at your hotel - the heat sneaks up.

 Where to Eat with Kids

-Note: La Paz is on the conservative side and most restaurants take small kids in stride, but reservations help on weekends.
+La Paz is on the conservative side and most restaurants take small kids in stride.
+Reservations help on weekends.

 Where to Stay with Kids

 For families, the sweet spot is a malecon-adjacent hotel with a pool.
-CostaBaja Resort is the resort option about twenty minutes north - has a kids club, marina, and family suites.
+CostaBaja Resort is the resort option about twenty minutes north - kids club, marina, family suites.
 Hotel Catedral Centro Historico is a budget midtown pick with breakfast included and a pool.
 La Concha Beach Resort sits on the only swimmable urban beach with a long calm cove perfect for toddlers.
-Whatever you pick, a pool is non-negotiable for the afternoon heat hours between 1 p.m. and 4 p.m.
+Whatever you pick, a pool is non-negotiable for the afternoon heat hours between 1 and 4 pm.

-Beyond Balandra, Playa El Tecolote is the locals favorite - it has restaurants, beach chairs, and gentle waves.
+Beyond Balandra, Playa El Tecolote is the locals' favorite - restaurants, beach chairs, gentle waves.
 Playa Pichilingue near the ferry terminal is calm and free.
-Renting a car for a day or two ($35-50 USD per day) is the easiest way to reach beaches and to drive south to Todos Santos for the afternoon, which is about 90 minutes through the desert.
+Renting a car for a day or two ($35-$50 per day) is the easiest way to reach beaches and to drive south to Todos Santos for an afternoon, which is about 90 minutes through the desert.
 Bring water shoes for the kids - some beaches have small rocks and shells.

 Getting to La Paz

-- Pop-up beach tent or umbrella - there is no shade at most beaches
+- Pop-up beach tent or umbrella - no shade at most beaches.

 La Paz feels like Mexico the way it used to be - a working town, fishing boats in the harbor, families out walking at sunset.
 It is not built for tourism the way Cabo is, which is exactly why it is wonderful.
-The drawback is that no one speaks much English outside the resorts, so a few Spanish phrases help (or Google Translate).
+The drawback is that English is less common outside the resorts, so a few Spanish phrases help (or Google Translate).
 Bring patience for slower service, a willingness to drive yourself to beaches, and you will leave with the kind of family memories that resort vacations cannot manufacture.

 La Paz is where Baja becomes itself again.
 Go before everyone else figures it out.